Paulo Silas: Flamengo

 On 29 August 2010, Silas was hired by Flamengo on a one-year deal.
 He replaced Rogério Lourenço, and got the job instead of 1994 FIFA World Cup-winning manager Carlos Alberto Parreira.
 He was hired by the club's director Zico in his hometown of Campinas, where Flamengo had travelled to play Guarani.

 Silas' debut on 1 September 2010 was a 1–0 loss away to Cruzeiro.
 He was dismissed on 4 October having won once and drawn six times in ten games, leaving the team in 15th.
 After his penultimate game, he publicly criticised defender Jean for scoring an own goal in a 1–1 draw at Goiás.

 Qatar

 Silas returned to Avaí in February 2011.
 After losing all three of the first games of the national season, he left by his own accord for Al-Arabi in the Qatar Stars League.
 In March 2012, he moved to Al-Gharafa in the same league, winning 4–1 on his debut the following day against Al Ahli with two goals by compatriot Diego Tardelli.

-Having son the Emir of Qatar Cup in the less than three months of his initial contract with the club from Al Rayyan, Silas signed a new one-year deal in June 2012.
+Having won the Emir of Qatar Cup in the less than three months of his initial contract with the club, Silas signed a new one-year deal in June 2012.
 On 27 November, he terminated his deal so he could look at offers from other Middle Eastern or Brazilian clubs.